PHOENIX-MEDIA/magento2-helm/README.md

 ```

 ### Step 2
 Set up an environment for Helm.
-It is recomended to use a Docker container to avoid dependency issues:
+It is recommended to use a Docker container to avoid dependency issues:

 ```
 docker run -ti --entrypoint= -v $(pwd):/apps alpine/helm:latest sh